Skip to main content

 model: haiku

-allow_ping: true
+allow-ping: true

-update_main_session: on_ping
+update-main-session: on_ping

 fields: